-- Her sister, Hanabi Hyuga, is also very popular despite only appearing twice in the manga and not having much relevance other than being stated to be stronger than her despite being younger.
+- Hinata's sister, Hanabi Hyuga, is very popular despite only appearing twice in the manga and not having much relevance other than being stated to be stronger than her despite being younger.

-- Another example in Naruto is Shikamaru.
-He placed as high as fourth and fifth overall in popularity polls despite appearing no more than any other side character.
+- Shikamaru placed as high as fourth and fifth overall in popularity polls despite appearing no more than any other side character.
 Perhaps due to this popularity, he is one of the few non-main characters to get significant Character Development and regularly appear post-Time Skip.
+A couple fans have since argued that Shikamaru is Naruto's true best friend, unlike Sasuke.

-- By extension, his father Shikaku and his future wife Temari also get this.
-Helps that they're both pretty badass in their own rights - Shikaku's the Jonin Commander of the Leaf forces, and Temari's pretty much the series' most consistent Action Girl.
+- Shikamaru's father Shikaku and future wife Temari are popular, as they're both pretty badass in their own rights - Shikaku's the Jonin Commander of the Leaf forces, and Temari's pretty much the series' most consistent Action Girl.
 Being easy on the eyes doesn't hurt either.

 - Rock Lee enjoyed quite a fair bit of popularity for being one of the most badass characters in Part I despite having absolutely zero aptitude for the ninja magic that almost every other character heavily utilized.
 Even though he somehow got less screen-time after the Time Skip, he still remained popular enough to get a spin-off, Rock Lee's Springtime of Youth.

-- Lee's sensei Might Guy is also this, initially for being a complete goofball who had his occasional moments of badass (and like Lee, he did it without any ninja magic).
-His popularity grew exponentially towards the end of the manga as he really broke out the badass, single-handedly defeating Kisame and performing a Heroic Sacrifice in order to give a major beatdown to Madara.
+- Lee's sensei Might Guy is beloved for being a complete goofball who had his occasional moments of badass (and like Lee, he did it without any ninja magic).
+While he was already popular in mid-2000s thanks to his high tier status in Naruto Shippuden: Ultimate Ninja 4 video game, his popularity grew even bigger towards the end of the manga as he really broke out the badass, single-handedly defeating Kisame and performing a Heroic Sacrifice in order to give a major beatdown to Madara.

 - The Fourth Hokage is a Posthumous Character who has only appeared in a few photos and flashbacks, yet he has a following of whoa, probably for being the manga's epitome of a badass Bishōnen.
 It might also be that in a series best described as a World of Badass he's ones of the closest things to a Badass Normal among the Kages.
 He has no gamebreaker eye powers, no combination of elemental styles/releases (e.g. wood style) and no special clan lineage.
 Still, he was the youngest Hokage so far and generally considered one of the stronger characters in the universe.